ryqndev/templatingJS/README.md

 * **Ease of use**
 <br>

-There is only 1 function in the entire library and it's to produce html code with a template and some variables.
+There are only 2 public functions in the entire library and it's all related to templating

 * **Small file size**
 <br>